University of Alabama in Birmingham’s Nurse Anesthesia program is one of the largest CRNA programs in the country.

 Fees and Expenses: $12,712

-Fees and expenses include application fee, books, lab equipment, electronic hand held device and graduation fee.
+Fees and expenses include the application fee, books, lab equipment, electronic hand held device and graduation fee.

 *Students may qualify for in-state tuition rates during the clinical experience.